chivondo/aws-bootcamp-cruddur-2023/journal/week8.md

 Modify ProfileHeading.css to display aesthetically in our website.

-Add block needs to be disabled in order for the banner to show up
+"Ad block" needs to be disabled in order for the banner to show up

 End Result: